Easton Collection Center

-The building design also emphasizes connections to the region’s American Indian community.
-Following recommendations from an American Indian Advisory Committee, the building has a number of symbolic and functional elements designed to make the Native community feel at home in the structure.
-Key ideas and concepts for the building derived from the recommendations of a Native American advisory committee comprised of representatives of regional tribes.
-The building entrance faces to the east and the building lobby captures dramatic views of the San Francisco Peaks.
+Built in consultation with a Native American Advisory Committee, the building faces East to greet the rising sun and has a curving shape to invoke the cycles of life.
+The building lobby captures dramatic views of the sacred San Francisco Peaks.
 A glazed solar aperture next to the main entry door casts rays from the rising sun onto the structure’s inner door on the vernal and autumnal equinoxes and marks the path between the summer and winter solstices on the inner wall of the building’s vestibule.
-The front facade of the building forms in a gentle curve composed of native Coconino sandstone.
 The exterior landscape design consists of plants native to this region.

 This 17,000 square foot building exceeds the U.S. Green Building Council’s Platinum Leadership in Energy and Environmental Design (LEED®) Certification requirements and was recognized by Engineering News Record as the Greenest Building in the country in 2009, the year it was built.
 The building’s orientation, thermal mass, highly insulated roof, UV filtered skylights, insulated windows, photovoltaic solar panels, and energy saving fixtures reduce the production of greenhouse gases.
 The building uses materials recycled from old buildings that were replaced.
 Where possible, the design team selected regionally manufactured materials to reduce transportation costs, including native Coconino sandstone and Douglas fir salvaged from trestles out of the Great Salt Lake in Utah.
 In parts of the building, the cellulose wall insulation is made from recycled newspapers, and paints and other materials are low in volatile organic compounds to improve indoor air quality.